Back to: C#.NET Tutorials For Beginners and Professionals

 How do I get directory details in C#?

-The following example shows the use of DirectoryInfo class in C#.
-In the below example, we check for a directory “D:\Dotnet” and if then the directory will be there in the system. it will show the directory information else it will create a new directory D:\Dotnet.
+The following example shows the use of the DirectoryInfo class in C#.
+In the below example, we check for a directory “D:\Dotnet” and if then the directory will be there in the system. it will show the directory information else it will create a new directory, D:\Dotnet.

 using System; using System.IO; namespace DirectoryInfoDemo { class Program { static void Main(string[] args) { string DirectoryPath = @"D:\Dotnet"; DirectoryInfo directoryInfo = new DirectoryInfo(DirectoryPath); try { if (directoryInfo.Exists) { Console.WriteLine("{0} Directory is already exists", DirectoryPath); Console.WriteLine("Directory Name : " + directoryInfo.Name); Console.WriteLine("Path : " + directoryInfo.FullName); Console.WriteLine("Directory is created on : " + directoryInfo.CreationTime); Console.WriteLine("Directory is Last Accessed on " + directoryInfo.LastAccessTime); } else { directoryInfo.Create(); Console.WriteLine(DirectoryPath + "Directory is created successfully"); } //Delete this directory Console.WriteLine("If you want to delete this directory press small y.
 Press any key to exit."); try { char ch = Convert.ToChar(Console.ReadLine()); if (ch == 'y') { if (directoryInfo.Exists) { directoryInfo.Delete(); Console.WriteLine(DirectoryPath + "Directory Deleted"); } else { Console.WriteLine(DirectoryPath + "Directory Not Exists"); } } } catch { Console.WriteLine("Press Enter to Exit"); } Console.ReadKey(); } catch (DirectoryNotFoundException d) { Console.WriteLine("Exception raised : " + d.Message); Console.ReadKey(); } } } }

-Now, press any key except y and close the program and run again.
-As the directory was already created in the first run, this time you will get the following output.
+Now, press any key except y, close the program, and run again.
+As the directory was already created in the first run, you will get the following output this time.

-In the next article, I am going to discuss How to work with Excel Files in C# with Examples.
-Here, in this article, I try to explain DirectoryInfo Class in C# with Examples.
+In the next article, I will discuss How to work with Excel Files in C# with Examples.
+In this article, I try to explain the DirectoryInfo Class in C# with Examples.
 I hope you enjoy this DirectoryInfo Class in C# with Examples article.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.